SunnyChopper/storybook-react/README.md

-# storybook-react
+# Storybook for React
-This is the repository for others to learn how Storybook works within a React project.
+This repository is meant to be for educational purposes.
+You can view the video that goes with this repo here.